jsmc2/app-conductor/README.md

 Note, handlers can also (recursively) call notify as part of their handling logic.

-For React app developers, the file withAppConductorHOC_example.js shows and implementation of creating an higher-order-component for isomorphically tieing in your App component (or the like) to the App Conductor system.
+For React app developers, the file withAppConductorHOC_example.js shows an implementation of creating an higher-order-component for isomorphically tieing in your App component (or the like) to the App Conductor system.